 Good words for TENDER BIRDS:

 Check out Literary Flits review: “I am glad to have discovered Carole Giangrande’s writing and am also intrigued by the way reading this novel made me feel.
 I don’t know if it was the pacing or something in the writing style, but on finishing The Tender Birds I realised I felt unexpectedly relaxed and almost serene.
 Perhaps this whole novel is a prayer?”

-“Beautiful, tender and graceful…a novel of startling juxtapositions: that of healing and the vivid details of caring for raptor birds…Honestly, this is not a tale to rush through, and instead it becomes a tale to look deeply into the hidden depths, teasing out the meaning hidden behind the words. ” Svetlana’s Read and Views, https://sveta-randomblog.blogspot.com/2019/11/name-of-book-author-isbn-publisher-type.html?
+“Beautiful, tender and graceful…a novel of startling juxtapositions: that of healing and the vivid details of caring for raptor birds…Honestly, this is not a tale to rush through, and instead it becomes a tale to look deeply into the hidden depths, teasing out the meaning hidden behind the words. ” Svetlana’s Read and Views

-COMING SOON!
 Carole’s first kids’ book, DO I HAVE TO GO TO SLEEP? has just been listed in BEST BOOKS FOR KIDS AND TEENS (Fall 2020) by the CANADIAN CHILDREN’S BOOK CENTRE.
 For more info, check out the Books tab and Order now!

 As a writer, I’ve always been drawn to opposites.
 I’m passionate about language — both written and spoken — and I love both the solitude of writing and the public nature of the spoken word.
 Writing is a contemplative act, a lifelong quest for clarity, beauty and wisdom.
 Reading and speaking for an audience is one of the joys of my life.

 The Tender Birds wins 2020 Miramichi Reader’s “Very Best” Book Award for Fiction (Gold Medal).